AdobeDocs/experience-manager-65.en/help/assets/dm-publish-settings.md

 1. In Experience Manager Author mode, select the Experience Manager logo to access the global navigation console.
 1. In the left rail, select the Tools icon, then go to **[!UICONTROL Assets]** > **[!UICONTROL Dynamic Media Publish Setup]**.
-1. In the Image Server page, set your Image Server - publish context, and then use the five tabs to configure defaults publish settings.
+1. In the Image Server page, set your Image Server - publish context, and then use the five tabs to configure default publish settings.

    * [Image Server](#image-server)
    * [Security](#security-tab) tab